How much does it cost to sell a house?

 Early mortgage repayment charge

-An early mortgage repayment fee is pretty self-explanatory- it just means you might be charged for paying the remainder of your mortgage back early in order to put your house on the market.
-The reason for this is because lenders bag an interest rate based on your mortgage deal, so cutting your three-year fix, five-year fix, or whatever you have agreed upon early could lose them money.
+An early repayment charge is pretty self-explanatory- it just means you might be charged for paying the remainder of your mortgage back early in order to put your house on the market.
+The reason for this is because lenders bag an interest rate based on your mortgage deal, so cutting your three-year fix, five-year fix, or whatever you have agreed upon early could lose them money from your original mortgage costs.

-The cost of your early mortgage repayment charge should be detailed in your mortgage offer paperwork.
+The cost of your early repayment charge should be detailed in your mortgage offer paperwork.
 If it’s not, then it’s best to contact your lender for further information about how much you will pay.
-An early mortgage repayment charge applies to paying back the remainder of your mortgage in full, or just part of it.
+An early repayment charge applies to paying back the remainder of your mortgage in full, or just part of it.
+You may also find that there are mortgage exit administration fees which it is also important to be aware of.

 Capital Gains Tax (CGT)